dfamonteiro/blog/blog/content/posts/factorio-pure-recycler-loop.md

 What happens if we use legendary quality modules?
 Well, in that case the quality chance increases to 24.8%, the efficiency of the recycler loop setup increases to 0.03667% and the number of normal items required to craft a legendary item decreases to 2726.91[^3]: a >5x improvement but still quite inefficient when compared when compared to other quality grinding methods.

 [^3]: This is consistent with the results [other](https://www.reddit.com/r/factorio/comments/1gxu6im/comment/lyjujzg/) [people](https://youtu.be/O2QcGNIlFCk?si=rc4xe1xtAySzCEI7&t=120) have been getting.

+Finally, we need to understand what that the other 4 values in the return vector mean: they represent the _internal_ flow of the system when it reaches a steady state.
+If we add the first 4 values of the vector we get 1.332844, which is the number of belts that the recycler loop needs to support in order for 1 input belt to be fully consumed.
+Should we wish to get the production rates for lower qualities, we would need to set the `quality_to_keep` parameter to a lower value.

+## Statistical analysis